shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_Identitya&Assignment.md

 ###System Assumptions (External Dependencies)
  -  Assignment and Identity drivers should be configured in the Keystone configuration file.
- -  The path for policy.json file is rightly configured in the Keystone configuration file.
-In addition, it can be enforced.
+ -  The path for policy.json file is configured in the Keystone configuration file.
  -  The default drivers for Identity and for Assignment service  is SQL.

 ###Security Objective

+  Requester requirements:

- - Provide authentic CRUD operations on Users, Tenants, Groups, Roles and Domains.
+ - availability of CRUD operations on Users, Tenants, Groups, Roles and Domains
+ - non-repudiation of CRUD response from service (trust and accountability can replace this)
+ - audit log of request

+  Service requirements:

+ - Maintain audit log of the requester
+ - Non-repudiation of request from upstream requester (trust and accountability can replace this).
+ - Confidentiality of sensitive information (e.g., password never leaves without encryption)
+ - Maintain integrity of service behavior
+ ..* Lenght check of users, tenant, domain, group, password ..* White listing of Input data
+ ..* Integrity of response / response codes

+  Service requirements from Persistence layer:

+ -  availability of service prvided by DB
+ -  non-repudiation of request/response prodvided by DB (hard to proof, instead we can go for weak authenticity property and assume that DB will do its job (trust) and have audit log)

 <a name="dfd"/>
 ###Data Flow Diagrams